Stemt/ADR8/README.md

 ----------- | -------- | -------------------------------------------------------------------------
 NOP         | 00       | Do nothing
 HALT        | 01       | Stop CPU execution
-TRAB        | 03       | Transfer content of A to B TRBA        | 04       | Transfer content of B to A TRAX        | 05       | Transfer content of A to X
+TRAK        | 02       | Transfer content of A to STK TRAB        | 03       | Transfer content of A to B TRBA        | 04       | Transfer content of B to A TRAX        | 05       | Transfer content of A to X